Elif-Dogan/LearnNow/README.md

 LearnNow
 ========

-This is an android application about education.
+This is an android application for education.